-There is always something scary happening somewhere in the world when it comes to finances.
+There is always something scary happening somewhere in financial markets around the world.
 The sky is always falling somewhere and people always have something to say about it and let's not forget the panic and hysteria that follows.

 "Don't invest in the stock market it's going to crash soon.
+Remember 2008?
 Look at Greece, look at China."

 "Don't buy real estate it's going to depreciate, remember the housing bubble"